Key Quote

 Technique 2 — JUXTAPOSITION / SEMANTIC FIELD OF CONCEALMENT

-The juxtaposition of 'innocent flower' and 'serpent' creates a semantic field (a group of words related by meaning) of concealment and duplicity.
-The flower represents the facade (false outward appearance) of hospitality and loyalty that the Macbeths must maintain as hosts, while the serpent represents the latent (hidden) violence beneath.
+The juxtaposition of 'innocent flower' and 'serpent' creates a semantic fieldsemantic field — A group of words related by meaning of concealment and duplicity.
+The flower represents the facadefacade — A false outward appearance designed to conceal the truth of hospitality and loyalty that the Macbeths must maintain as hosts, while the serpent represents the latentlatent — hidden violence beneath.
 This dual image encapsulates the play's central theme: the gap between appearance and reality.

 Shakespeare layers natural imagery with moral meaning — flowers and serpents belong to the natural world but are loaded with symbolic significance.
 This pathetic fallacy in reverse (nature used to describe human deception) suggests that the Macbeths' plot corrupts the natural order itself.